MileHacker Logo

 Visitor Essentials

 • Suez Canal Authority Building: For the most part an administrative building.
-Exterior viewing and photography are available to the public; no fees.
+Exterior viewing and photography are open to the public; no fees.

 • Ferdinand de Lesseps Statue: Publicly accessible, no fees.
 Visit at all times.

-• Lake Timsah Corniche: Always open for public access.
+• Lake Timsah Corniche: Open 24/7 for public access.
 No fees for strolling.
-Boat trips are available for a negotiated fee.
+Boat rides are available for a negotiated fee.

 • Insider Tip: View the Suez Canal Authority Building from the Corniche.
 Early mornings lighting and fewer people.